Analyst-Joan/HR-Analytics-Listening-to-the-Voice-of-Employees-VoE-/README.md

 </p>

 ## Business Problem
-Organizations often focus heavily on the Voice of the Customer (VoC) while overlooking the **Voice of the Employee (VoE)**—the internal force that directly shapes customer experience, productivity, and long-term business performance.
+Organizations often focus heavily on the Voice of the Customer (VoC) while overlooking the **Voice of the Employee (VoE)**, the internal force that directly shapes customer experience, productivity, and long-term business performance.
 Without data-driven insights into workforce growth, retention, satisfaction, and compensation equity, leadership decisions around people strategy risk being reactive rather than strategic.

 ## Objective